K-Veschgini/jsonjet/docs/jet/statements/flush.md

 # flush Statement

-The `flush` statement clears all data from a stream.
+The `flush` statement clears buffered data from a stream.

 ## Syntax